buhrmi/buhrmi/README.md

 ### Hi there 👋

-I'm currently figuring out how to make [interesting content on Twitch](https://twitch.tv/buhrmitv).
-Come say hi.
+I'm a web developer who's currently figuring out how to make [interesting content on Twitch](https://twitch.tv/buhrmitv).
+I'm a rather boring person, so it's a bit difficult.
+Anyway, come say hi.

 ### Current projects